 The film being tone deaf to the scene

-Nate Parker sings badly, yes, but does so just radiating genuine charm that is all but impossible to fake – he would absolutely win over everyone in that bar.
+Nate Parker sings badly, yes, but does so just radiating genuine charm – he would absolutely win over everyone in that bar.
 Gina Prince-Bythewood has created, seemingly inadvertently, a moment more magical in Kaz’s bombing so spectacularly, than in Noni’s fragile, heartfelt performance.
 Yet she sticks to her original intention, and chooses to see in the scene only what she set out to depict, rather than seeing what she’s actually captured and working with that, perhaps even reworking the scene, in editing or even reshoots of the audience reactions, and rewriting the story from there.

 The film is tone deaf to its own world

 The film ends with Noni singing an unreleased song onstage at a concert.
 Again, this doesn’t ring true: even fans go to concerts to hear the songs they already know.
 Also, she’s just split from her lifelong manager (and mother), Macy Jean (Minnie Driver) – so who is booking these shows?
 Who is looking after her career?
 The story is about Noni’s emancipation – and part of that is her vulnerability, having never been allowed or trusted to look after herself.
 A more interesting story might have followed Noni beginning to navigate her career, and her world, as an independent professional and as her own person.
 It might have explored the ways her independence, which she found with Kaz’s support, might affect her relationship with him – particularly as he’s made choices about his own career since she came into his life.
 It’s territory that helped make Love & Basketball so interesting and, again, authentic – qualities sadly lacking here.